 Get funding for your woodland

-If you are interested in creating new woodland, why not apply for one of the many grant options available through the Forestry Grant Scheme.
-Successful applicants to the scheme will receive:
+If you're interested in creating new woodland, you can apply for one of the many grant options available through the Forestry Grant Scheme.
+Successful applicants to the scheme will get:

-- annual maintenance payments for up to five years (to ensure the best start for your woodland); and
+- annual maintenance payments for up to 5 years (to ensure the best start for your woodland)

-- capital grant (for ground preparation, fencing and tree protection)
+- a capital grant (fencing and tree protection)